phusion/passenger-nodejs-websocket-demo/README.md

         npm install socket.io

+### Running the demo in Passenger

- 4. Run Phusion Passenger in its Standalone mode:
+Run Phusion Passenger in its Standalone mode:

     passenger start

- 5. Access the demo application at http://0.0.0.0:3000/, and see it in action.
+Access the demo application at http://0.0.0.0:3000/ and see it in action.

+### Running the demo in Node.js without Passenger

+Run:

+    node app.js

+Then access the demo application at http://0.0.0.0:3000/

 ## About Phusion Passenger